 When you look at younger generations, texting skyrockets as the preferred way to connect.
 In a poll conducted by Gallup, surveyors discovered that “sending and receiving text messages is the most prevalent form of communication for Americans younger than 50.”

-So, when it comes to talking to family and friends (and yes, businesses and churches too) most people prefer to get a text.
+When it comes to talking to family and friends (and yes, churches too) most people prefer to text.

 Take a moment to ponder these statistics:

-Stacked up against phone calls, emails, and social media, text messaging dominates in comparison when it comes to communicating with your church community.
+Stacked up against phone calls, emails, and social media, text marketing dominates when it comes to getting your message across.

 This doesn’t mean you should abandon every other form of communication.